Driving concerns — when it's not safe anymore and how to know

 Someone might make one mistake and be fine.
 Someone might miss a turn signal and still be capable of safe driving.
 The worry starts when the mistakes become frequent, when the judgment becomes unpredictable, when your parent seems unaware of their own errors.
 That last part is the critical piece.
 If they knew they made a mistake, they might compensate.
 They might drive more slowly or avoid certain roads.
 But if they don't realize something went wrong, they can't protect themselves from the next time it happens.

-Think about it this way: an error with awareness is manageable.
-I missed that turn, I didn't see that car, my reflexes weren't fast enough.
+An error with awareness is manageable.
+"I missed that turn, I didn't see that car, my reflexes weren't fast enough."
 An older driver who knows their skills are diminishing can adapt.
 They can avoid rush hour.
 They can skip the highway and take surface streets.
-They can not drive at night.
+They can stay off the road at night.
 They can stay close to home.
 But an older driver who doesn't realize they made an error has no reason to change anything.
 They think they're fine.
 So the errors keep happening, and the risk keeps rising.
+The AAA Foundation for Traffic Safety found that drivers aged 65 and older who had received a traffic violation were significantly more likely to be involved in a fatal crash than younger drivers with similar violations, in part because the underlying cognitive changes that caused the violation tend to worsen rather than improve.

 Recognizing the Signs

-Getting confused at intersections tells you something clear.
+Getting confused at intersections tells you something concrete.
 Your parent is at a four-way stop and doesn't know whose turn it is.
 They're at a traffic light and forget what the colors mean.
 They're on a street they've known forever and suddenly can't predict where the road goes next.
 This is not just aging reflexes.
 This is the brain losing track of the rules and the space.
 It's scary because it's not like a bad day where you're not paying attention.
 It's disorientation.

 Getting lost on familiar routes is another piece of the puzzle.
 Your parent drives to the grocery store they've been going to for thirty years and somehow ends up three neighborhoods over.
 When they call you confused, they don't know how it happened.
 They don't remember making the turn that took them off the right street.
 This suggests that the automatic knowledge, the part of driving that used to run in the background, is no longer reliable.
 If they have to consciously think about every turn and they're still getting lost, you're watching someone lose the ability to drive safely.